ataunque/ataunque/README.md

 Some of my data expertise include:
 - Querying data using SQL and generating reports/dashboards for stakeholders
 - Utilizing Python to efficiently process data, automate processes, and perform advanced analytics such as sentiment analysis using NLTK
-- Developing dashboards on Tableau and Power BI.
+- Developing dashboards on Tableau and Power BI
-- Data analysis and reporting using Excel.
+- Data analysis and reporting using Excel

 <br>👯 I also love automating things using python and am always looking for projects to collaborate on<br>🌱 I’m currently learning advanced Python and ML<br>🎮🏞️I like to game in my free time and hike new trails!